jrmxn/habaneroMSubmit/README.rst

 Includes various temporary directory settings to try to make the parallelisation more stable.
 (Each folder has submission scripts for a different project).
 Should work with other SLURM systems but paths may require tweaking.
-Only tested on Ubuntu 18.04.
+Tested mainly on Ubuntu 18.04, although should now work on Windows systems too.

 Other info
 =======